THOMASELOVE/431-classes-2024/class13/README.md

 13 | 2024-10-08 | **[Slides 13](https://thomaselove.github.io/431-slides-2024/class13.html)** | **[Word 13](https://thomaselove.github.io/431-slides-2024/class13w.docx)** | **[Code 13](https://github.com/THOMASELOVE/431-slides-2024/blob/main/class13.qmd)** | Visit [Canvas](https://canvas.case.edu/), select **Zoom** and **Cloud Recordings**

 ## More to come.

+## Come see me in Agatha Christie's "And Then There Were None"!

+October 25 - November 16, 2024 on Fridays and Saturdays at 7:30 PM.
+Tickets and more information at <https://www.auroracommunitytheatre.com/>